tjesi/TTM4205/README.md

 ## Ed Forum

 We will use Ed as a forum in this course.
-TBA.
+Access to the forum is granted for students enrolled and can be found through blackboard sidebar, go to Forum -> Ed Discussion.
+The forum can also be accessed directly through this link: [edstem.org/eu/courses/1290/](https://edstem.org/eu/courses/1290/discussion/)

 ## Course materials